1. Home

 My electric bill is $290/mo

-Solar panels don't require a lot of maintenance and are likely to offer homebuyers greater value over the long term.
+Solar panels can offer homebuyers greater value over the long term.
 These benefits and others should make solar panels a selling point for many homebuyers.

-• Increasingly popular: Current market research tells us that buyers are willing to pay more for homes with solar panels than those without.
+• Increasingly popular: Current market research says buyers are willing to pay more for homes with solar panels than those without.

 • Financial perks: Solar panels can lower monthly energy bills, especially if the homebuyer uses less electricity than the system generates.

-• Helps the environment: An eco-conscious homebuyer will be excited to buy a home with solar panels that can help reduce their greenhouse gas emissions.
+• Helps the environment: An eco-conscious homebuyer will be excited to buy a home with solar panels that can reduce greenhouse gas emissions.

 Selling a home with solar panels can be a smooth process, but you may still encounter the following obstacles: